-In the meantime, deseed the peperoni and the peppers and slice them thinly.
-Add them to the pot, add another 2-3 tablespoons of water, cover and cook on low heat for further 10 minutes.
+- Add peppers: In the meantime, deseed the chili and the peppers and slice them thinly.
+Add them to the pot, add another 2-3 tablespoons of water, cover, and cook on low heat for further 10 minutes.

-If you would like to add the eggs, whisk them well in a small bowl, add some salt and pepper and give them to the lecso.
+- With eggs: If you would like to add the eggs, whisk them well in a small bowl, add some salt and pepper and pour them into the lecso.
 Stir and cook the eggs gently until they are set.

-1. With seeds or deseeded, only ½ or more than 1, depending on taste and hotness of the chili.
-2. Only use ripe and flavorful fresh tomatoes, if you cannot get any, it is much better to use canned tomatoes than unripe fresh ones.
+- With seeds or deseeded, only ½ or more than 1, depending on the taste and hotness of the chili.